-Your review is requested as soon as possible, and your written approval of this schedule is
+Your review is requested as soon as possible, and your written approval of this schedule is requested no later than 10 days from this transmittal.

 The next Agency Coordination meeting for the BSBCP is scheduled for Tuesday, July 25th.

 Please contact us with any questions or concerns regarding this project, schedule, or this specific request.